sosm/osmhistorydb-ch/README.md

 ## Authors and Contact

 There are many authors involved in this project and is maintained by many.
-Contact: (tbd.)
+Contact: @sfkeller.